Anyone who visits Atlanta and asks a native where the best place for BBQ is, would most likely get the answer of Heirloom Market BBQ.

 So, both sauces were aptly named.
 And delicious.

 We ordered another platter of brisket with two sides as well.
-They gave us a combination of lean and fatty slices, I don’t know if that was on purpose or a happy accident, but it was nice to see that the leaner slices were just as tender as the fattier ones, and we could easily cut with a plastic fork just as we did with the pulled pork.
+They gave us a combination of lean and fatty slices, I don’t know if that was on purpose or a happy accident.
+In either case, it was nice to see that the leaner slices were just as tender as the fattier ones.
+Also of note, we could easily cut with a plastic fork just as we did with the pulled pork.

 It should say something when you can cut BBQ meat with a plastic fork.